luau-lang/luau/rfcs/records.md

 Instead of allowing records to have metatables, we could have separate dedicated storage for methods and come up with a new scheme for operator overloading.
 This would better map to other high level languages like C++ or C#, but would make the language less consistent.

 Instead of defining records separately from arrays, we could define interactions between records-stored-inside-arrays (achieving single-allocation arrays of compound objects) and arrays-stored-inside-records (making it possible to store a fixed size array in a record).
-Both of these really aren't compatible with TValue storage and result in dramatically higher implementation effort.
+Both of these really aren't compatible with TValue storage and result in higher implementation effort.